The Great Gatsby: chaper 1

 Making or intending to make someone feel better when they are sad or disappointed.

-Nick should feel better about himself merely by being close to the nouveau riche.
+Nick should be comforted by merely by being close to the nouveau riche.

 proximity